 - Zoom to Europe by clicking the Zoom In and Zoom Out buttons and pan the map by dragging the map.

 You can also zoom by scrolling your mouse wheel or press Shift and draw a box around the area you want to zoom to.

 Panning changes the extent of the map, while zooming changes the scale.
 Next, you'll change the basemap, to have a different view of the earth while you explore.

-- On the ribbon, click the Basemap button.
+- On the Contents (dark) toolbar, click the Basemap button.

-- In the basemap gallery, choose Imagery Hybrid.
+- In the Basemap pane, choose Imagery Hybrid.

 - Explore the new basemap by zooming and panning.

 As you zoom in, more labels appear, and the imagery is replaced by more detailed versions.
 The basemap is a multiscale map, meaning that it shows different information at different scales.

 - On the Settings (light) toolbar, click the Search button.